-- Since July 1, 2017, it will not be possible in the Malopolska Region to exploit a new coal or wood fired boiler or a wood burning fireplace with emission parameters worse than those set in the EU Ecodesign Regulations.
+Since 1 July 2017 in the Malopolska Region it’s forbidden to use a new coal or wood fired boiler or a wood burning fireplace with emission parameters worse than those set in the EU Ecodesign Regulations:

 - People who are building new houses, renovating with replacing a boiler or a fireplace or just replacing a boiler or a fireplace will be required to install a modern ecodesign device.

 - For the residents who already use green heating – district heating, gas, oil, electric heating or heat pumps – the resolution will not introduce any new obligations or restrictions.
 However, if they want to abandon the current heating for coal or wood, they will have to immediately install a modern boiler that meets the ecodesign requirements.